kangk1204/Octopus-toolkit2/doc/folder.rst

 The Result folder stores the output of Octopus-toolkit.

-The folder name is based on GEO accession number you entered.
+The folder name is based on the GEO accession number you entered.
 For the private data, the folder name begins with `P_.`

 The Graph folder stores Heatmaps and Lineplots when you run the Graph function.